eliasmarcon/evol_neural_network/README.md

 - `neural_network_output.txt`: the output file where the result of the neural network is stored with informations about the neural network and the weights and biases as well as the evaluation results

 - `run_all.sh`: This Bash script automates the Docker image building and container execution process for a neural network project.
-It builds the Docker image, runs the container, copies the output file from the container to the host, and deletes the container afterward.
+It builds the Docker image, runs the container with specified parameters for population size, generations, and an option to delete the container afterward, copies the output file from the container to the host, and deletes the container afterward if wanted.

+- `run_all_prebuilt.sh`: The script runs a Docker container with specified parameters for population size, generations, and an option to delete the container afterward, copying the output file from the container to the host if necessary.
+The Docker run command executes a container with the image fasteiner/ubuntu-galib-neural-network, mounting the current directory to the container's /app/, and passing environment variables for population size and generations.

 - `run_neural_network.sh`: This Bash script compiles a neural network program, runs it, and saves the output to a designated file.
 It checks for successful compilation and provides appropriate messages.
 If compilation is successful, it executes the program and appends the results to the specified output file.